stacks-network/docs/src/pages/ecosystem/contributing.md

 yarn clean:build-files && next dev
 rimraf .next
 ready - started server on http://localhost:3000
-warn  - You have enabled experimental feature(s). warn  - Experimental features are not covered by semver, and may cause unexpected or broken application behavior.
+warn  - You have enabled experimental features. warn  - Experimental features are not covered by semver, and may cause unexpected or broken application behavior.
 Use them at your own risk.

 info  - Using external babel configuration from /Users/YOUR_USERNAME/oss/docs.blockstack/babel.config.js